Construction Equipment Trends

 Why own construction equipment when you can use the right product for the right job?
 Usership

-Until now, it has been customary to invest in a fleet that contains a mix of equipment that is likely to be productive on job sites similar to sites the business historically did jobs on.
-When the task does not fit the construction equipment or conditions change, then it sits idle.
+Until now, it has been customary to invest in a fleet that contains a mix of equipment likely to be productive on job sites similar to those the business historically worked on.
+When the task does not fit the construction equipment or conditions change, the fleet sits idle.

 Even when the utilization is low, the full cost of the equipment was still absorbed by the equipment owner.
 Usership can help address this concern for a contractor.
 EaaS and Usership can help the business of the fleet owner in several ways:

-- Lower Operating Costs – When operating with the EaaS model, the responsibility for maintaining, repairing, and updating the equipment is the responsibility of the organization supplying the equipment.
-It is in that organization’s best interest to maximize uptime and minimize operating, support, and service costs.
+2. Lower Operating Costs – When operating with the EaaS model, the responsibility for maintaining, repairing, and updating the equipment is the responsibility of the organization supplying the equipment.
+It is in the organization’s best interest to maximize uptime and minimize operating, support, and service costs.

 Why design construction equipment for usership?
 It’s not the same as rental.